1985 Atlantic hurricane season: Hurricane Elena

 About 1 million fled the coast as Elena approached, with some people undergoing two emergency evacuations due to the erratic path of the storm.
 Although Elena remained offshore of Florida, it generated large waves along the west coast of Florida.
 Severe damage occurred to the oyster crop, and 40 ft of sand was washed away along portions of the Florida Panhandle.
 Elena also dropped heavy rain in the Big Bend area, where precipitation peaked at 15.67 in in Cross City.
 Tornadoes in the Tampa Bay area also caused some damage, mostly to mobile home parks.
 Despite landfall in Mississippi as a Category 3 hurricane, sustained winds in the state only reached 91 mph, recorded in Harrison County, Ocean Springs, and Pascagoula.
-Severe wind damage occurred particularly in Pass Christian, where at least 75% of homes suffering losses.
+Severe wind damage occurred particularly in Pass Christian, where at least 75% of homes suffered losses.
 Throughout the Gulf Coast region, 294 single family homes were destroyed, while 17,189 were damaged to varying degrees.
 About 541 mobile homes were destroyed and an additional 2,642 suffered damage.
 The destruction of 239 apartments and condominiums, as well as impact to 1,909 other units were reported.
 Elena caused $1.3 billion in damage.
 In addition, there were nine total fatalities, including two in Texas from storm-induced rip currents; this was considered a low number, most likely the result of the massive evacuations prior to landfall.